lamberta/html5-animation/errata.md

 Updates and corrections to [Foundation HTML5 Animation with JavaScript](http://lamberta.github.com/html5-animation/)—If you find any more, please let me know!

 ## p.
+69

+Chapter 4 should be titled "Rendering Techniques".

+## p.
 111

 An error at press time has caused an errant graphic to